agnesoft/adev/projects/aprocess/readme.md

 ## detached()

 By default the running process is managed by the `::aprocess::Process` object that is the result of the builder.
 That means that if the object goes out of scope its corresponding process will be killed on its destruction.
 You can specify with `.detached()` that the process should be allowed to outlive the `Process` object.
-All facilities of the process are still available regardless of its detachment - it can still be killed manually, written into, checked whether it is running etc. You can also `detach()` from the process when it is running.
+All facilities of the process are still available regardless of its detachment - it can still be killed manually, written into, checked whether it is running etc.

 ## read()

-The output of the process can be captured and used by specifying a read callback that takes `std::string_vew` into the output.
-The output of `STDOUT` and `STDERR` is combined.
+The output of the process can be captured by calling `read()`.
+The output of `STDOUT` and `STDERR` is combined for convenience and consistency.
+The version without any parameters will not wait and is most suitable for reading output after the program has stopped.
+The alternative takes `timeout` parameter that will wait up to `timeout` for an output to appear which is more suitable for running programs and/or busy loops facilitating real-time output.

-**NOTE:** The callback is invoked in a different - reading - thread.

 ## write()

-During process buildup you can specify that the process should be writable.
-After its creation it will be possible to `write()` to the process' `STDIN`.
+It is possible to `write()` to the process' `STDIN`.

 **NOTE:** Calling `write()` does not automatically flush the underlying OS pipe nor does it cause the program to receive the message.
 Depending on the program implementation you may need to add a delimiter character to the message.
 For example a common delimiter character is `\n` (end of line) when the program reads from `STDIN` using `std::cin`.